canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 First concrete test example
 ===========================

-Ok, it worked, but this is not very useful.
+OK, it worked, but this is not very useful.
 Let's go back and edit the job to actually run a ping command.
 Replace the ``command`` section of the job with ``ping -c 1 1.1.1.1``, let's also update the summary as follows: